 Tuck into mouthwatering COQ Burgers (think chunky friend chicken burgers with all the trimmings and loaded fries on the side) in The National’s spacious beer garden.
 Their outdoor areas also plays host to entertainment and live music.
 No booking required.

 Ideal for a relaxing meal on a sunny evening, Cutters Wharf is a must-visit spot for outdoor dining!
 There are al fresco dining areas on terraces overlooking the River Lagan, offering stunning riverside views.
-Food is served from 12 noon and no booking is required.

 Sit out on the sunny piazza at St Anne’s Square and indulge in delicious Italian food at Coppi.
 Serving small plates, sharing platters, pizza and pasta dishes alongside decadent cocktails, this is the perfect spot to catch up with friends in a stylish and contemporary setting.